 Selecting the right impact driver involves more than just picking the first one you see.
 Several critical factors influence a tool’s performance and suitability for your specific needs.

-Torque, measured in inch-pounds (in-lbs) or foot-pounds (ft-lbs) or Newton-meters (Nm), is the rotational force an impact driver can exert.
+Torque, measured in inch-pounds (in-lbs), foot-pounds (ft-lbs), or Newton-meters (Nm), is the rotational force an impact driver can exert.
 It’s arguably the most critical specification, directly indicating the tool’s ability to drive or remove stubborn fasteners.
 Higher torque values mean the driver can handle larger, longer screws and tougher materials with less effort.

 Battery Type and Runtime (For Cordless Models)